gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 ### Why not use the public Hashicorp registry?

 This conflicts with goal #2 (i.e. maintaining close control of the distribution of our software).

+Specifically, using the public Hashicorp registry requires that we grant Hashicorp access to the Gravitational GitHub organisation via OAuth, and allow them to manipulate the webhooks in our repositories.

 ### Will using a custom registry be onerous on our users?